- List ways that infectious diseases can be spread.

 - Sanitizing means to reduce germs on a surface.
 When you sanitize a surface, it meets most health regulations.
 Sanitizing products usually are not effective unless the surface has been cleaned first.
 After cleaning the table with detergent and water, you spray an approved mix of water and bleach to sanitize the table and kill germs.

 Any products you use to clean, sanitize, or disinfect should be approved by the Environmental Protection Agency (EPA) to ensure they are safe for you to use.
 When you clean, sanitize, or disinfect, you should follow approved procedures.
 Typically, this means washing the materials or surface by hand with soap or detergent and water, sanitizing or disinfecting, and allowing the object to air dry.
 You can also use a dishwasher to sanitize toys or materials if it has a sanitize setting or a high-temperature option.
-School-age children can help with cleaning surfaces with a soap and water mixture, but staff members should be responsible for sanitizing or disinfecting.

 Standard and Universal Precautions

 Another way to reduce the risk of transmission of microorganisms (germs) that can cause infection is to practice standard or universal precautions.
 Standard precautions cover all situations where you may come into contact with bodily fluids, but universal precautions apply specifically to contact with blood, and does not apply to contact with feces, nasal secretions, sputum, sweat, tears, urine, saliva, or vomit unless these bodily fluids also contain blood.
 In child care settings, standard precautions involve using barriers to prevent contact with bodily fluids from another person, as well as cleaning and sanitizing contaminated surfaces.
 You can read more about standard precautions in the Standard and Universal Precautions as they Apply to Child Care Settings Fact Sheet attached below.